davidphuong/home/README.md

-home
+Home
 ====

-A place for configuration files
+A place for configuration files.